ge-tracker/laravel-redis-paginator/README.md

 | user:2 | 200   | 2           |
 | user:3 | 300   | 3           |

 First, create a Redis resolver.
 This can be placed anywhere your application, such as `app/RedisResolvers/UserResolver.php`.

+The `$modelKey` property should correspond to the key that you are using to generate your Redis members.
+This will generally be `id` or `uuid`.
+The `$scoreField` property defines the field that will be mapped onto your Eloquent model, or merged into your results array.

 ```php
 <?php